Super-Effective GRE Reading Comprehension Strategies

 Reading quality non-fiction during your preparation period builds the structural reading instinct faster than practice passages alone.
 Editorial writing, academic book reviews, and science journalism all use the same argument structures that GRE passages use.
 Training your brain to automatically track thesis, evidence, and counterargument as you read is the preparation that transfers most reliably to test performance.

-For annotated practice passages with full answer explanations, see our gre reading comprehension practice set.
-The full strategy context for all three Verbal question types is covered in the gre verbal guide.
+For annotated practice passages with full answer explanations, see our GRE Reading Comprehension practice set.
+The full strategy context for all three Verbal question types is covered in the GRE Verbal guide.

-Crackverbal’s gre online coaching includes timed passage practice, question-type walkthroughs, and expert feedback on every session.
+Crackverbal’s GRE online coaching includes timed passage practice, question-type walkthroughs, and expert feedback on every session.

 Start with a free profile evaluation to understand your current level and build a targeted preparation plan with Crackverbal’s GRE experts.